ogmacorp/PyAOgmaNeo/docs/hierarchy.rst

     :rtype: ([uint8]) byte buffer

+.. function:: Hierarchy.setStateFromBuffer(self, buffer)

+    Sets just the state (short term memory) of the hierarchy from a buffer.

+    :param buffer: ([uint8]) byte buffer to read from

+.. function:: Hierarchy.serializeStateToBuffer(self)

+    Serialize just the state of the hierarchy (short term memory) (write to byte list)

+    :rtype: ([uint8]) byte buffer

 .. function:: Hierarchy.step(self, inputCIs, learnEnabled=True, reward=0.0, mimic=False)

     Perform a simulation step of the hierarchy.
 This will produce new predictions or actions if those are being used (as specified in the IODesc's)